An Introduction (or: What I Know of Me so Far)

 But we’re here now, at the start of the world’s grandest footpath, as excited as we are cold.
 Ready to join the classless society known as thru-hikers.
 Through with society, thru-hiking.
 Beat by beat, verse by verse.

 The wind is scything.
-With windchill, it’s below the teens.
+With windchill, it’s subzero.
 It’s kicking up additional snow, so picture-time and journal-keeping are ephemeral affairs.
-It’s so cold our teeth hurt.
-We need to get to shelter.
+It’s cold enough to crack teeth; ours chatter out of control.
+Subzero can be sublime, but we need to get to shelter.
 The trail’s first of many three-sided shelters is just a quarter-mile up-trail.
 If there’s room, we’ll make it our digs for the night.

 Ruth moved on.
 I stood still, immobilized by the vastness of the task ahead.
 Long is the way.
 Take a step, I told my legs.